disclosure: affiliate links may be used in this post.

 Maybe I did a good job?
 I think so.
 Patting myself on the back.
 I hung the rake on our front door but the blue door in my reclaimed door stash makes the colors of the succulents really pop so that’s where I took the photos, mostly.

-I had a few sheets of moss and tried using that under the succulents but it wasn’t a good look.
-I used the little green plant thingies as filler.
+I had a few sheets of moss and tried using that under the succulents but it wasn’t a good look so I used the little green plant thingies as filler.
 Don’t know what this type plant is called.
 Someone help me out.

 What do you think of the belt as a hanger?
-It adds a bit of character and looks much better than a plain old metal wreath hanger.
+It adds a bit of character to the display and looks much better than a plain old metal wreath hanger.

 I enjoyed putting this project together.
 Junk DIY’s are my favorite thing.